GT185076/SqlDecorator/README.md

 ---------------
 By Gadi Toledano, 2024

-Sql Decorator is a simple project aim to practice some of common design pattern.
+Sql Decorator is a simple project aimed to practice some of the common design patterns.
 Sql decorator is also a simple Object Relationship Management mapper to SQL tables.
 Here an example how SQL Mapping can be easy :